Families with transgender kids are increasingly forced to travel out of state for the care they need

 “Mississippi is my home, but there are a lot of conflicting feelings when your home is actively telling you that it doesn’t want you in it,” Walker said.

-The family sees no alternative.
-As Walker’s moving date approaches, Rives savors the moments they share.
-She says she still feels lucky, as not all families are able to afford to travel out of state.

-“We know that’s an incredibly privileged position to be in,” Rives said.
+“We know that’s an incredibly privileged position to be in,” Rives said of her son moving to Virginia.
+“Most people in Mississippi cannot afford to just move to another state or even go to another state for care.”

 ——

+Flower, initially dispirited by the debates at the Indiana Statehouse, brightened after her parents took her to her first Pride march on June 10 in Indianapolis.

+She tied a transgender pride flag around her shoulders and covered her pink shirt in every rainbow heart-shaped sticker she could find.
+She gripped a sign that read: “She belongs.”

-Flower’s favorite activities are often less inflected with politics than with her status as a soon-to-be teenager.
-She’s a Girl Scout who enjoys catching Pokemon with her 7-year-old brother Parker.
-Over a milk shake and vegan grilled cheese at a Chicago diner, she offered a joyful take on their itinerary.
+Her favorite activities are often less inflected with politics than her status as a soon-to-be teenager.
+She’s a Girl Scout who enjoys catching Pokemon with her brother.
+Before the trip, she zipped around an Indianapolis park on a pink scooter, her hair tangled by the wind.

+Prior to entering Chicago’s Museum of Science and Industry, Flower used a women’s bathroom.
+At a diner in the city, she ordered a mint chocolate chip milkshake and a vegan grilled cheese.
+Jennilyn created an itinerary to make their experience as joyful and uncomplicated as possible.

-The appointment the next day gave them another reason to celebrate: If care was not available in Indiana, they could get it in Illinois.
+The doctor’s appointment the following day, initially intimidating, soon gave them another reason to celebrate: If care was not available in Indiana, they could get it in Chicago.

 “Indiana could do whatever the hell they’re going to do,” Jennilyn said, “and we can just come here.”